jaypipes/ghw/README.md

   core.
 Note that this does *not* necessarily equate to a zero-based index of the core within a physical package.
 For example, the core IDs for an Intel Core i7 are 0, 1, 2, 8, 9, and 10
-* `ghw.ProcessorCore.NumThreads` is the number of hardware threads associated with the core
+* `ghw.ProcessorCore.TotalHardwareThreads` is the number of hardware threads associated with the core
 * `ghw.ProcessorCore.LogicalProcessors` is an array of ints representing the logical processor IDs assigned to any processing unit for the core.
 These are sometimes called the "thread siblings".
 Logical processor IDs are the